 It was a really great and memorable experience.
 I studied photography in a small town where there were only two camera stores.
 I was an international student dependent on stipend money and I didn’t have a car, so I remember one night walking for 45 minutes to the camera store to buy film.
 When I reached there, it was closed because I was five minutes late.
 But, fortunately, I had a great photography professor who supported my aesthetics, helped me develop my vision and skills, and gave me a lot of guidance.
 The best experience for me personally was making some life-long friendships there.

+You’ve done some documentary work at the early stages of your career.
 When did you make the shift from documentary to conceptual work?

 Actually, my photography started with a conceptual-based focus.
 It was part of my learning process to explore different categories of photography that I shifted to make documentary work.
 But I figured that my strength is based on conceptual narratives and experimental styles.

-You’ve commented that your photography is a personal journey; an exploration between the self and society.
+You’ve commented that your photography is a personal journey, an exploration between the self and society.
 Can you please elaborate on that?

 To me, most of the photographic works, paintings, and art are more or less self-portraits, even street and some documentary work.
 As a photographer, we witness things, and we shoot pictures based on our emotions and how we experience things.
 Even if we get to know other people and hear their stories, our pictures are going to be more or less influenced by our own perceptions.
 What’s bizarre is sometimes in life, we don’t get to know things as they are because the reality is somewhat hidden from us.
 There are also times in life we are judged for who we are not and pushed into situations that are not relevant to us but in those circumstances, we know for sure how we feel.